 The first standards introduced in 1941 were based on the wartime rationing model of set nutritional standards and menus and, most importantly, a baseline of equity in food distribution.
 At that time, school meals policy was universal in intention, if not universal in delivery which can be seen as part of a wider move to develop government support for the family.

 Setting standards to improve nutrition were integral to the welfare goals which drove school meals from the outset and this was motivated by the ambition to support rather than to interfere.
 In 1906, and again in 1941, it was acceptable for the state to put in place a system which provided increased access to adequate nutrition for the largest number of children.
-Sustaining the health of the nation was not seen as a disservice.
+At these points in time, albeit against a backdrop of war, sustaining the health of the nation was not seen as a disservice.

 In 2005 the SMRP stated: “…school meals are an essential public service, no less important today than when they were introduced at the beginning of the last century.”